neonbiohazard/Tools2/README.md

 can interact with your workspace files, plan actions, and use large language models for text generation and tool selection.

-The agent loads two models from local paths by default:
+The agent uses two models by default:

-- **DeepSeek-R1-0528-Qwen3-8B** – base generation model.
+- **qwen3:8b** via Ollama – generation model.
 - **Qwen3-Reranker-0.6B** – reranker used to select tools.

 All configuration is done in `src/config.py`.
-Modify the model paths there to match your environment.
-Models are loaded with CUDA acceleration (tested on a 3090) by default; change the `DEVICE` setting if you need CPU execution.
+Modify the reranker path or Ollama model name there to match your environment.
+Models are loaded with CUDA acceleration (tested on a
+3090) by default; change the `DEVICE` setting if you need CPU execution.

 If you see import errors mentioning `sklearn` or `scipy`, set the environment